AmritAmar/academic-kickstart/content/project/Viridian/index.md

 Viridian is an action webgame made that relies on precise mechanics to make your way through a magical forest.
 Use your mouse to shoot and gain momentun as you travel through 3 biomes.
 Beware of shooting plants, however, as the forest is connected to each other and plants will actively try to defend their fellow flora.

-The game was produced by Team LVI Studios, consisting of:
+The game, featured on the frontpage of Newgrounds, was produced by Team LVI Studios, consisting of:

 - Amrit Amar *(Project Lead)*
 - Alan Pascual *(Architecture Lead)*